7oiden/7oiden/README.md

 🔭 Currently I'm attending the online course "The Frontend Developer Career Path" provided by the [Scrimba coding school](https://scrimba.com/).
 I'm also working on an air-condition service website coded with Next JS.
 All while applying for jobs.

-🧔 Check out [my portfolio](https://tommy-johnsen-portfolio.netlify.app/) to learn more about me and my work.
+🧔 Check out [My portfolio](https://tommy-johnsen-portfolio.netlify.app/) to learn more about me and my work.

 &nbsp;